omundy/learn-javascript/topics/control-flow/control-flow.md

 ## Combining conditionals with logical operators

 Finally, we can combine conditional statements with logical operators to account for more than one variable in a program.
-Recall that [logical operators](https://www.w3schools.com/js/js_comparisons.asp) are used to determine the logic between variables or values.
+[Logical operators](https://www.w3schools.com/js/js_comparisons.asp) are used to determine how to combine true and false values using logical and `&&`, or `||`, not `!`.

 Use `&&` ("and") to test if ***both*** expressions are `true`